jendave/starforged-custom-compendiums/README.md

 ## Acknowledgements

+Created for the incredible [Ironsworn and Ironsworn: Starforged](https://tomkinpress.com/) family of games.

 Many thanks to Ben Straub for his fantastic [Ironsworn & Starforged Game System](https://foundryvtt.com/packages/foundry-ironsworn).

 Many thanks to graygeist (Discord) for help with finding Oracles to add and getting permission from the authors.